medina325/kuzushiji-character-recognition/README.md

   <img align="center" alt="ROC Nightmare" src="/examples/light/results/ROC_nightmare.svg#gh-dark-mode-only">
 </p>

-It's possible to see that some curves are better than the others (the highest and most to the left curves - nearer to the "ROC heaven") however it is very hard to draw any assumptions or conclusions from it.
-The next option would be to calculate the AUC values for every ROC Curve associated with every model.<br>
+It's reasonable to say that some curves are better than the others (the highest and most to the left curves - nearer to the "ROC heaven") however it is very hard to draw any assumptions or conclusions from it.
+The next option is to calculate the AUC values for every ROC Curve associated with every model.<br>
 This analysis can be interesting to see how well the models learned every class, leading to some insights about how hard a given class can be to properly learn.
 The comparisions that are gonna be made consists in:
 - Highest accuracy NN with Adam optimizer vs Highest accuracy NN with SGD optimizer;
 - Highest accuracy NN with Adam optimizer vs Highest accuracy NN with SGD optimizer;